 Directions: Bring the water to a boil in medium-sized saucepan.
 Add the coffee, stir to incorporate, and let steep 5 minutes.
 Strain the coffee through a cheesecloth-lined strainer into a clean container.
 Stain again if you see any coffee grounds in the coffee.
 Cool, then refrigerate until cold, about a hour.
 Whisk in the condensed milk.
 Pour into the Slush and Shake Maker; stir until think.

 This is by far my favorite recipe, it has changed my whole outlook on iced coffee.
 I did cut this recipe in half (which is probably for the better because I could have easily enjoyed the whole recipe by myself).
-The hardest part of this recipe is waiting long enough for your cold coffee to turn to slush.
+The hardest part of this cold coffee recipe is waiting for it to turn slush.

 The third recipe it I chose was the Cookies & Cream Milkshake on pages 52-53